 Smart use of credit and savings

 Our credit card statements are issued at the end of the month.
-So if we can, we time bookings to occur just after the last statement has been issued so that we maximize the interest-free period.
+So if we can, we time bookings to occur just after the last statement has been issued so that we maximise the interest-free period.
 We apply this approach to any bigger purchase.
 The money we don’t pay straight up earns us interest in the meantime.
-It may not be much but it all adds up in the long term.
+It may not be much, but it all adds up in the long term.
 Once we have the statements, we pay them in full.
 Every.
 Single.
 Month.

 Finally – Keep an eye on your (actual) spend